z3t0vic/arch-btrfs-boot-fix/README.md

 Mount Points: Double-check if your EFI partition is mounted at /boot or /efi.
 Check your /etc/fstab if unsure.

-NVMe Drives: If you are using an NVMe SSD (like on an Excalibur laptop), your partitions will look like /dev/nvme0n1pX.
+NVMe Drives: If you are using an NVMe SSD (like on an gaming laptop), your partitions will look like /dev/nvme0n1pX.

 Disclaimer: This is a general guide.
 Always verify your partition names before running commands.